samshady/samshady.github.io/_posts/2020-02-04-best-productivity-upgrades-under-50.md

 layout: post
 title: Top 3 Productivity Upgrades Under 50$
 subtitle: >-
-  Instant increase in productivity with smart yet affordable tools and techniques.
+  Increase productivity instantly with smart yet affordable tools and techniques.
 description: 'Learn how to step up your daily productivity game with just 50$ and '
 category: work